 If you can step into one of these gigs, it’s a way to make money on a sport where you have the ability and above-average knowledge.

 The great thing about this is it can be applied to just about any sport you specialize in.

 Football, baseball, basketball, hockey, soccer – they all need referees, but there aren’t a whole lot of people around who are willing and able to do it.

 It may not be anything like getting back on your old high school sports team, but it’s a chance to take a favorite sport, and turn it into a moneymaker.

 Have you noticed how expensive it is to get a car repaired, even for a relatively simple repair job?
 A lot of other people notice this as well.
 If you have car repair skills, you may be able to release your inner backyard mechanic, for some side jobs for pay.

-This doesn’t mean that you need to be able to replace a car engine, or change out a transmission.
+This doesn’t mean you need to be able to replace a car engine or change out a transmission.
 But if you can replace brakes, mufflers, electrical components, or any one of dozens of other typical car repairs, you can build up a thriving business.